 I received my Ph.D. in Risk and Insurance at the Wisconsin School of Business, University of Wisconsin–Madison (committee: Professors Ty Leverty (chair), J. Michael Collins, Anita Mukherjee, Joan Schmit, Justin Sydnor).

 “Building Financial and Health Literacy at Older Ages: The Role of Online Information” (with Hessam Bavafa and Anita Mukherjee) (Journal of Consumer Affairs, 2019)

 Improving financial and health literacy is an important step in reducing economic vulnerability in older age, yet the means by which individuals accumulate these types of human capital remains an open question.
 This paper evaluates the impact of online search activities on the levels of financial and health literacy.
 We find that using the internet for such information increases literacy significantly: doing so frequently (versus not at all) increases financial literacy by 16 percent and health literacy by 12 percent.
 Our results are robust to alternative measures of financial literacy.
 They are also robust to an instrumental variable approach using other web skills such as email use to proxy for how individuals use the internet.

 Presented at: JCA/FLEC Research Symposium (2019).

 Regulation of contracts plays an important role in U.S. financial markets.
-We estimate the costs of complying with the regulation of contracts by exploiting the rich cross-sectional and time-series variation in regulation in the U.S. property-liability (P/L) insurance industry.
+We estimate the costs of complying with contract regulation by exploiting the rich cross-sectional and time-series variation in regulation in the U.S. property-liability (P/L) insurance industry.
 We find that the costs of complying with stringent contract regulation are significantly greater than the costs of complying with flexible contract regulation, with the estimate of the difference being 3.1 percent of the general expenses for the average insurer in each line of business and year.
 Our estimates imply that stringent contract regulation increases expenses in the industry by $1.8 billion per year.
 The compliance costs are higher in personal lines of insurance.
 The burden of these costs falls unevenly on insurers, with the regulatory effects isolated to the firms writing less than $5 million in premiums in a line of business per year.